SummaryRead the full fact sheet

 What jobs are higher risk?

-Many jobs have a higher risk of exposure to , and for some, there is even a higher risk of spreading these diseases to people who are mostly either too sick or too young to be immunised.
+Many jobs have a higher risk of exposure to infectious diseases, and for some, there is an even higher risk of spreading these diseases to people who are either too sick or too young to be immunised.
 These jobs include: